 We’re pleased to work with a wide range of partners, both large and small!
 A selection of our previous commissions and projects are shown below to get a flavour for our work.
+We are also proud to have worked with hundreds of organisations through our Youth Voice Training programme, including delivering in-house bespoke commissions for organisations including museums, theatre companies and the British Youth Council.

 Trinity College London, the international exam board: communications and consultation with young people doing Arts Award and other Trinity arts qualifications, Arts Award ambassadors, Arts Award and TrinityTalent alumni celebrations.
 We have also delivered a number of research projects.